Dr. Erin Smith

 Smith EJ, Urencio JM, Xu J, Caskey RC, Morris MW, Wu W, Zhang L, Dorsett-Martin W, Mitchell ME, Liechty KW.
 The Progressive Decline in Diabetic Skin Integrity is Associated with Decreased Collagen Protein Content and Dysregulation of MicroRNA-29a.
 The Academic Surgical Congress.
 February 13, 2012.

 Johnson, EK, Sufka KJ.
 Influence of Carrageenan-Induced Nociception on Separation-Induced Distress Vocalizations and hyperthermia in domestic fowl chicks.
 Sally McDonnell Barksdale Honors College thesis defense.
 Oxford, MS May 2007.

 Johnson, EK.
 Shaffery JP.
 Norepinephrine and the Role of REM Sleep in Brain Maturation in Rats.
 Neuroscience Summer Scholars Program.
 Jackson, MS July 2006.

-Traveling, Concerts, Camping, Cooking, Watersports, Spending time with my husband, our 3 daughters, Pilates/Pure Barre/Yoga
+Traveling, Live music, Camping, Cooking, Watersports, Spending time with my husband, our 3 daughters and German Shepherd, Pilates/Pure Barre/Yoga, Cooking